 - B. Attendance Policy: Punctual and regular attendance is required.
 No excused absences.
 All absences may be made up.
 All absences in excess of three days must be made up.
 Three tardies are equal to one absence.
 When a student reaches six non-made-up absences he/she may be dropped from the course.
 The instructor may drop a student after three absences if the student refuses to make them up.
-Any student who has missed (14) consecutive calender days in a row will be dropped. - C. Assignment Policy.
+Any student who has missed (14) consecutive calendar days in a row will be dropped.
+There will be a sign in sheet, it will be the Students responsibility to sign - C. Assignment Policy.
 Projects, training exercises, and customer work are assigned to each student during the semester.
 Each of these learning exercises are graded or evaluated by the instructor.
 Students are encouraged to complete the lab assignments within reasonable length of time. - D. Grading Policy/Procedure and/or Methods of Evaluation.
+Three major exams will be given covering course content during the semester.
+A comprehensive final will be given at the end of the semester.
 Students are required to take the final exam.
 Exam grades count for 20% of the student's grade.
 Eighty percent (80%) of the students grade comes from lab work such as training exercises, projects, daily attendance, customer work completed by the student - E. Additional Information.
 A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
 No smoking is permitted in the building and food and drinks are not allowed in any classroom, lab or shop.
 All these activities will be limited to break time in designated areas only.
 Breaks will be limited to 20 minutes.
 Please turn off all cell phones, pagers, etc. During class. .
 Please turn off all cell phones, pagers, etc. During class.
 The use of cell phone for conversation and texting is not permitted during class and lab.
 If you use your phone during these times you will be asked to leave. - F. Dress Code.
 No open toed shoes, sandals or flip-flop styled shoes.
 No baggy, saggy or drooping clothes.
 This includes wearing pants pulled down in a "Low Slung Style".
 For safety considerations standard shop acceptable attire is required.
 If you have any doubts about what is acceptable see the instructor for clarification.

+G.

-G. ADA Statement
+ADA Statement